-Marks Description A candidate should demonstrate under applied conditions: a detailed understanding of the rules and regulations for highly successful play in both 41-50 a detailed diddetstanding of the rules and regulations for highly successful pidy in both singles and doubles games; a very good understanding of tactics with the ability to plan strategies appropriate to all phases of the game; an ability to select the best shots to play in practice and match situations and produce very good attacking strokes with control, consistency and accuracy.
+Marks Description 41-50 A candidate should demonstrate under applied conditions: a detailed understanding of the rules and regulations for highly successful play in both singles and doubles games; a very good understanding of tactics with the ability to plan strategies appropriate to all phases of the game; • an ability to select the best shots to play in practice and match situations and produce very good attacking strokes with control, consistency and accuracy.

-Marks Description A candidate should demonstrate under applied conditions: a good understanding of the rules and regulations for successful play in both singles and doubles games; 31-40 a good understanding of positions, roles and conditions of play and the knowledge to use them to advantage in a game; an ability to select and use the correct strokes effectively in both practice and game situations, in singles and doubles, and produce good attacking strokes; an ability to apply tactics successfully to overcome opponents' weaknesses.
-A candidate should demonstrate under applied conditions: • a sound understanding of the rules and regulations for successful play in both singles and doubles games; 21-30 a sound understanding of positioning and specific role awareness; an ability to make sensible choices when choosing the best shot and understand the aring integration of attacking analogies principle of attacking space;an ability to execute a variety of shots in a game situation; an ability to apply simple tactics with a measure of success in a game situation.
-A candidate should demonstrate under applied conditions: • a basic understanding of the rules/regulations in order to play a recognised version of the game; 11-20 • an ability to organise him/herself and others well for a practice game; an ability to make appropriate simple choices in an attempt to outwit opponents; • an ability to execute basic shots with a reasonable amount of control in a practice game, without the ability to prolong a rally or play attacking strokes; an awareness of simple tactics to overcome opponents' weaknesses at a basic level.
-A candidate should demonstrate under applied conditions: a limited understanding of the rules/regulations of the game; 0 10 a limited ability to organise him/herself and others in order to improve simple techniques in 0-10 practice; a limited ability to select the appropriate shots in order to return the shuttlecock; a limited ability to execute the basic shots in a passive situation.
+Marks Description A candidate should demonstrate under applied conditions: a good understanding of the rules and regulations for successful play in both singles and doubles games; 31-40 • a good understanding of positions, roles and conditions of play and the knowledge to use them to advantage in a game; • an ability to select and use the correct strokes effectively in both practice and game situations, in singles and doubles, and produce good attacking strokes; • an ability to apply tactics successfully to overcome opponents' weaknesses.
+A candidate should demonstrate under applied conditions: • a sound understanding of the rules and regulations for successful play in both singles and doubles games; 21-30 a sound understanding of positioning and specific role awareness; an ability to make sensible choices when choosing the best shot and understand the principle of attacking space; • an ability to execute a variety of shots in a game situation; • an ability to apply simple tactics with a measure of success in a game situation.
+A candidate should demonstrate under applied conditions: • a basic understanding of the rules/regulations in order to play a recognised version of the game; 11-20 • an ability to organise him/herself and others well for a practice game; an ability to make appropriate simple choices in an attempt to outwit opponents; an ability to execute basic shots with a reasonable amount of control in a practice game, without the ability to prolong a rally or play attacking strokes; an awareness of simple tactics to overcome opponents' weaknesses at a basic level.
+A candidate should demonstrate under applied conditions: • a limited understanding of the rules/regulations of the game; 0-10 • a limited ability to organise him/herself and others in order to improve simple techniques in practice; a limited ability to select the appropriate shots in order to return the shuttlecock; • a limited ability to execute the basic shots in a passive situation.